lopter/lightsd/README.rst

 of hardware including embedded devices.
 Hence why lightsd is written in C with reasonable dependencies:

-- libevent ≥ 2.0.19 (released May 2012);
+- libevent ≥ 2.0.19 (released in May 2012);
-- CMake ≥ 2.8.9 (released August 2012): only if you want to build lightsd from its sources.
+- CMake ≥ 2.8.9 (released in August 2012): only if you want to build lightsd from its sources.

 lightsd is actively developed and tested from Arch Linux, Debian, Mac OS X, OpenWRT and OpenBSD; both for 32/64 bits and little/big endian architectures.